hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 +/* Applicable only to tokens of type NON_FUNGIBLE.
 Gets info on NFTs N through M on the list of NFTs associated with a given NftType */
 +message GetNftInfoQuery {
 +	 QueryHeader header = 1; // Standard info sent from client to node, including the signed payment, and what kind of response is requested (cost, state proof, both, or neither).
-+    TokenID tokenId=1; // The ID of the token for which information is requested
++    TokenID tokenId = 2; // The ID of the token for which information is requested
-+    uint64 start=2; // Specifies the start (including) of the range of NFTs to query for.
++    uint64 start = 3; // Specifies the start (including) of the range of NFTs to query for.
 Value must be in the range (0; totalSupply]
-+    uint64 end=3; // Specifies the end (including) of the range of NFTs to query for.
++    uint64 end = 4; // Specifies the end (including) of the range of NFTs to query for.
 Value must be in the range [start; totalSupply]
 +}

 +message NftInfo {
 +	uint serialNumber = 1; // the serial number of the NFT
 +	AccountID owner = 2; // The current owner of the NFT
-+	bytes meta = 2; // NFT metadata
++	bytes meta = 3; // NFT metadata
 +}

 +message NftGetInfoResponse {